muhammadalsattar/Forecast24/README.md

   * Open Weather Map: to fetch weather information

 ### Forecast handles request through two main endpoint:
-  1. `/weather?address={place}`:
+  1. `/weather?address={place}`: <br>
-    * calls two main functions: forecast(), geolocation() to get the data.
+    ● calls two main functions: forecast(), geolocation() to get the data. <br>
-    * returns a JSON formatted response with {place} weather details.
+    ● returns a JSON formatted response with {place} weather details. <br>
-    * later, the application front-end renders the response to users as part of a beautiful responsive user interface.
+    ● later, the application front-end renders the response to users as part of a beautiful responsive user interface. <br>
-  2. `/autolocation?lat={latitude}&long={longitude}`:
+  2. `/autolocation?lat={latitude}&long={longitude}`: <br>
-    * uses user's current location to fetch weather data for this location.
+    ● uses user's current location to fetch weather data for this location. <br>
-    * calls two main functions: forecast(), geolocation() to get the data.
+    ● calls two main functions: forecast(), geolocation() to get the data. <br>
-    * returns a JSON formatted response with the user's current location weather details.
+    ● returns a JSON formatted response with the user's current location weather details. <br>
-    * later, the application front-end renders the response to users as part of a beautiful responsive user interface.
+    ● later, the application front-end renders the response to users as part of a beautiful responsive user interface. <br>

 ### Tools:
   * Node.js